jouho/geoblockchain/README.md

 -   Payment processing does not require a third-party financial operator.
 In a decentralized network, transactions between users are performed directly and in cryptocurrency.
 -   There is no need for registration or subscription due to the use of public and private keys for accessing data.
--   Open source and public registry make sure the platform is transparent and easy to use.
+-   Open source and civil registry make sure the platform is transparent and easy to use.

 These criteria are all beneficial in the development of a donation application.